 Mobile phones can be covered in bacteria and viruses.
 If you bring your phone into the nursery, please wipe it with an antibacterial wipe before and after your visit.
 Please remember to use hand gel after handling your phone and before touching your baby.
 You are welcome to take photographs, or to video your baby, but please respect other family’s privacy.

 Each unit has a small kitchen for you to use, equipped with a microwave, kettle and toaster.
 You will find limited supplies of tea, coffee, milk, bread and butter.
-Please don’t take hot drinks or food on to the unit.
+Please don’t take hot drinks or food into the nurseries.
+Please ask your local unit for more information about buying or preparing food and drink.

 Having a baby on the unit can be a very anxious and upsetting time for parents.
-Please respect the privacy of other parents and babies by giving them space and not asking questions.
-We will ensure that information about you and your baby is also kept confidential.
+Please respect the privacy of other parents and babies on the unit.

 Caring for your baby